 - Participate in class activities.
 Students engaged in class activities learn and remember the material best.

-- Successfully complete a course review activity on the material covered in class and this guide.
+- Successfully complete a course review activity on the material covered in class and the MORE Basic Riding Skills Course Guide.

-- Successfully complete a riding skills test.
-The skills test consists of exercises practiced in the course, including basic motorcycle control skills, stopping quickly, swerving, and cornering.
+- Successfully complete a skill evaluation.
+The skills test consists of four exercises that measure your basic motorcycle control and hazard response skills.

 Classroom instruction is an integral part of the success of the Basic Rider Skills.